MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/3-exercise-add-single-sign-on.md

     param connectionName string
     ```

-1. In the **azureBotRegistration** module declaration, add the new parameters
+1. In the **azureBotRegistration** module declaration, add the new parameters:

     ```bicep
     module azureBotRegistration './botRegistration/azurebot.bicep' = {